clivekahn/librealsense/examples/pointcloud/readme.md

 void draw_pointcloud(window& app, state& app_state, rs2::points& points);
 ```

-The `example.hpp` header lets us easily open a new window and prepare textures for rendering.
+- The `example.hpp` header lets us easily open a new window and prepare textures for rendering
-The `state` class (declared above) is used for interacting with the mouse with the help of some callbacks registered through glfw.
+- The `state` class (declared above) is used for interacting with the mouse with the help of some callbacks registered through glfw
 ```cpp
 // Create a simple OpenGL window for rendering: window app(1280, 720, "RealSense Pointcloud Example");